aurorasmiles/aurorasmiles/README.md

 I usually work on the following stuff:

 [PaperMC](https://github.com/papermc) - a Minecraft Software organization focusing on improving the Minecraft ecosystem with faster and more secure software.
-I'm part of the moderation team on the [PaperMC Discord Server](https://discord.gg/papermc) and part of the Triage team on GitHub
+I'm part of the moderation team on the [PaperMC Discord Server](https://discord.gg/papermc) and part of the Triage team on GitHub.

 [Incendo](https://github.com/Incendo) - I'm the system administrator for Incendo, an open source software project.